BlobbyBob/freebth/README.md

 # freebth

-Script for fetching free time slots for public service gyms in the city of Bonn (*bth* comes from the German words *Bonner Turnhallen*, which translate to *Gyms of Bonn*).
+Script for fetching free time slots for public service gyms in the city of Bonn.

+#### About the name
+*bth* is a German abbreviation for *Bonner Turnhallen*, which translates to *Gyms of Bonn*.

 ## Usage

+Just use Python 3 to run the `main.py` - everything is done using the standard library.